scrungus/ZeroTetris/README.md

 - Trominoes: 4w - 4
 - Tetriminos: 4w - 6,

 where w is the grid width.
 With this action space, some actions have the same effect on the grid as others.
-When actions are selected uniformly at random, and the current piece is the 'O' Tetrimino, two actions are chosen with a higher probability than the other actions.
+When actions are selected uniformly at random, and the current piece is the 'O' Tetrimino, two actions are chosen with a smaller probability than the other actions.

 ### 2.4.
 Game ending